Regularity conditions in the realisability problem with applications to point processes and random closed sets: Extending positive functionals

-is relatively compact for each $\gf\in \gspace$ (if all $\gf\in \gspace$ are bounded, $\chi $ is a regularity modulus if and only if it has compact level sets). \end{definition}
+is relatively compact for each $\mathsf{g}\in\mathsf{G}$ (if all $\mathsf{g}\in \mathsf{G}$ are bounded, $\chi$ is a regularity modulus if and only if it has compact level sets). \end{definition}

-Examples of regularity moduli are given in Sections~\ref{sec:point-processes} and \ref{sec:reals-under-smoothn}.
-A function $\vf:\sX\mapsto\R$ is said to be \emph{$\chi$-regular} if $\vf$ is continuous on $\Hg_\gf$ for each $\gf$ in $\gspace$.
+Examples of regularity moduli are given in Sections~\ref{secpoint-processes} and \ref{secreals-under-smoothn}.
+A measurable function $\mathsf{v}\dvtx \mathcal{X}\mapsto\mathbb{R}$ is said to be \emph{$\chi$-regular} if $\mathsf{v}$ is continuous on $\mathcal {H}_\mathsf{g}$ for each $\mathsf{g}$ in $\mathsf{G}$.
 Each continuous function is trivially $\chi$-regular.
-The proof of the following central result is based on the ideas from the proof of \cite[Th.~3.14]{kun:leb:speer11}.
+The proof of the following central result is based on the ideas from the proof of \cite{kunlebspeer11}, Theorem~3.14.
 It should be noted that our result entails not only the realisability, but also provides a bound for the expected value of the regularity modulus.
+It also holds on not necessarily completely regular space $\mathcal{X}$ if the regularity modulus is continuous or otherwise without the explicit bound on $\mathbf{E}\chi(\xi)$.

-\begin{theorem} Consider a vector space $\gspace$ of functions on $\sX$ satisfying Assumption~\ref{assump:g} and such that each $\gf$ from $\gspace$ is $\chi$-regular for a regularity modulus $\chi$.
-Let $\fnc$ be a linear functional on $\gspace$ with $\fnc(1)=1$.
-Then, for any given $r\geq0$, there exists a Borel random element $\xi$ in $\sX$ such that
+\begin{theorem} Consider a vector space $\mathsf{G}$ of functions on $\mathcal{X}$ satisfying Assumption~\ref{assumpg} and such that each $\mathsf{g}$ from $\mathsf{G}$ is $\chi$-regular for a regularity modulus $\chi$.
+Let $\Phi$ be a linear functional on $\mathsf{G}$ with $\Phi(1)=1$.
+Then, for any given $r\geq0$, there exists a Borel random element $\xi$ in $\mathcal{X}$ such that

 if and only if